magneticio/vamp2setup/README.md

 Lamia is a single Docker container that provides a REST API and React-based UI that you can use to:

 - gradually roll-out a new version of a service;
-- automatically rollback to the original version, in the case of errors; and
+- automatically rollback to the original version, in the case of errors and
 - apply routing conditions.

 This Guide will help you set up Lamia on a kubernetes cluster.